uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 :ref:`table` type and is used on data preparation and data processing stages
 for:

-- Iterative (in general case) construction of a :ref:`table` from another :ref:`tables <table>` or different in-memory :ref:`dataset` representations
+- Iterative construction of a :ref:`table` from another :ref:`tables <table>` or a different in-memory :ref:`dataset` representations.

-- Construction of a :ref:`table` from different entities that hold pieces of the dataset, like arrays, pointers to the memory, external entities, etc.
+- Construction of a :ref:`table` from different entities that hold blocks of data, such as arrays, pointers to the memory, external entities.

 - Changing dataset values.
-Since :ref:`table` is an :term:`immutable <Immutability>` dataset, builder provides an ability to change the values of data in the dataset under construction.
+Since :ref:`table` is an :term:`immutable <Immutability>` dataset, a builder provides the ability to change the values in a dataset under construction.

-- Incapsulating construction process of a :ref:`table`.
-This is used to hide an implementation details, which (1) are unnecessary for user, (2) allow to select most appropriate table implementation for every particular case.
+- Encapsulating construction process of a :ref:`table`.
+This is used to hide the implementation details as they are irrelevant for users.
+This also allow to select the most appropriate table implementation for each particular case.

-- Providing an additional information how to create a :ref:`table` inside an algorithm for :ref:`results  <Result>`.
-This information may include metadata, memory allocators need to be used, or even particular implementation of a table.
+- Providing additional information on how to create a :ref:`table` inside an algorithm for :ref:`results  <Result>`.
+This information includes metadata, memory allocators that shall be used, or even a particular table implementation.

 For details, see :ref:`table-builders` section.